 If you’ve missed my previous blog or social media posts about this pattern, it does require a few bits of “hardware”.
 The main concept of the design is that there is a thin piece of sheet metal centered in the body of the piece and magnets sewn into the interchangeable accessories (mini basket & pin cushion).
 You can also then use any other accessories with magnets, such as magnetic pin bowls, on the piece as well.

-I have a limited number of hardware kits available for $11.00 each in my Etsy shop here and I’ll try to keep them stocked as best I can, but below I’m also sharing the hardware specifics if you’d like to source them yourself.
+I have hardware kits available for $14.00 each in my Etsy shop here and I’ll try to keep them stocked as best I can, but below I’m also sharing the hardware specifics if you’d like to source them yourself.

 The Mini Maker Station pattern includes two station sizes depending on how much you’d like to store in it and, more importantly, what size your arm rest is!
 The larger of the two finishes at 9″ wide (shown above), while the smaller of the two finishes at 7″ wide (shown below).
 The pincushion and pin bowl in the photos are the same size for reference.